For many event managers, audience engagement is the number one goal.

 “Consequently, an engaging event is an opportunity for audiences to share their experiences through online content.
 This valuable form of free advertising allows you to create a buzz that will outlast the event itself.”

-Jason Allan Scott is even more explicit on the benefits of audience engagement for an organizer: “In short, audience engagement matters because it often means profit.
+Jason Allan Scott is even more explicit on the benefits of audience engagement for an organiser: “In short, audience engagement matters because it often means profit.
 And there is no better metric of success in business then profit.

 “You sold tickets to the event = you had great content.
 You got feedback on your product or service at launch that you can use to better or pivot = successful engagement.
 Successful engagement means referrals and recommendations and later that will lead to profit.“